Editor and Publisher

-As a former school librarian with a dusty music history degree, J.A.
-Ciesla takes great pleasure in finding esoteric resources for her very tolerant friends.
+As a former school librarian with a dusty music history degree, Rose Ciesla takes great pleasure in finding esoteric resources for her very tolerant friends.
 She lives in New Jersey with her husband and son, a sadly neglected garden, and a very loud cat.

 Ryan Cole is a speculative fiction writer living with his husband and snuggly pug-child in the greater Richmond, VA area.
 His work has so far appeared in Writers of the Future, Volume 37 and Ember: A Journal of Luminous Things, and he is currently hard at work on his first novel.
 Follow his progress at www.ryancolewrites.com.

-Amanda Helms (she/her) is a biracial science fiction and fantasy writer whose stories have appeared in Mermaids Monthly, Fireside Fiction, Diabolical Plots, and elsewhere.
+Amanda Helms (she/her) is a biracial science fiction and fantasy writer whose stories have appeared in Mermaids Monthly, Fireside Magazine, Diabolical Plots, and elsewhere.
 She and her family live in Colorado.
 Though all of them are natives, none ski or snowboard, proving that such creatures indeed exist.
 When not reading or writing, she’s likely chasing after her toddler or cooing over cute puppy pictures.
 Find her at amandahelms.com and on Twitter and Instagram under @amandaghelms.

 Maria Joannou is a speculative fiction and non-fiction writer living in the UK.
 When not writing, or trying to catch up on reading, she can be found fussing over her vegetable patch, meandering through forests, taking wildlife photos, or drawing silly monsters.
 She secretly wished to be marooned on a tropical island when she was four, and still quite likes the idea.